 Winter has a way of transforming all the great hiking trails in Bozeman into a whole new scenic experience.
 It's difficult to continue to hike the trails with several feet of snow, yet it's a shame to let that beauty go to waste.
 Snowshoeing makes it possible to venture into a different perspective of the same great trails sprinkled in and around Bozeman.
 The sound of powder crunching underneath your every step will leave you hungry for more!

 Is that cash burning a hole in your pocket?
 If that's the case, it sounds like you're in need of a shopping excursion.
 Bozeman is home to both national and local retail stores to offer a great variety for all shopping preferences.
-Who else could boast the largest carpeted mall west of the Mississippi?
-Shopping around Bozeman can be an exciting experience and be sure to stay up to day with any art walks or events going on in Bozeman!
+From local outdoor outfitters, boot makers and artisan gift shops to your favorites like Lululemon and Athleta, Bozeman has something for every shopper — most of it located conveniently on Main Street.
+And be sure to stay up-to-date on any art walks or events going on downtown!

-As Bozeman has grown the skating rinks have become more and more busy.
+As Bozeman has grown, the skating rinks have become more and more popular.
 If you are looking for a change of pace from skiing, ice skating is a great way enjoy the winter.
-Bozeman has three main ice skating rinks including Beall Park, South Side Park, and Bogert Park.
+Bozeman has three ice skating rinks at local parks including Beall Park, South Side Park, and Bogert Park.
+Not to mention, Bozeman also has an indoor pavilion and access to opportunities to ski on wild ice just outside of town.
 Ice skating is a great way to get your friends and family all out together to enjoy the great outdoors!

 If you think sledding is for young families or for children only, you're wrong.
 People of all ages flock to the popular sledding spots in town or take a more adventurous detour and discover sledding hills themselves.
 A few of the more popular hillsides in Bozeman can be found on Lindley Park, the Dinosaur Park, or Hyalite.
 Channeling your inner child has never been more fun!